Jaisu-1/TODO-app/README.md

 # TODO-app
-A TODO app with emphasis on good CSS and HTML, minimal on JS Functionality
+A TODO app with emphasis on good CSS and HTML, minimal on JS Functionality.

+Can add backend with flask and front end interactivity with Angular.